Units, zero-divisors and idempotents in rings graded by torsion-free groups: A potential hierarchy between the three problems

 For a $G$-graded ring $R$ to be a domain, it is obviously also necessary for $R_e$ to be a domain.
 However, as the following example shows it is possible for $R$ to have only homogeneous units without $R_e$ being a domain.

-\begin{exmp} If $G$ is a unique product group and $A$ is a unital commutative ring, then the group ring $A[G]$ has only trivial units if and only if $A$ is reduced and indecomposable (see \cite[Proposition 2.1]{Steinberg2019}).
+\begin{example} If $G$ is a unique product group and $A$ is a unital commutative ring, then the group ring $A[G]$ has only trivial units if and only if $A$ is reduced and indecomposable (see \cite[Prop.~2.1]{Steinberg2019}).

 Let $G$ be a unique product group and let $A=C^\infty(\R)$ be the algebra of all smooth functions $\R \to \R$ with pointwise addition and multiplication.
 Notice that $A$ is not a domain.
 However, $A$ is reduced and indecomposable.
-Thus, $A[G]$ has only trivial units. \end{exmp}
+Thus, $A[G]$ has only trivial units. \end{example}

 \begin{remark} (a) While torsion-freeness of $G$ is clearly a necessary condition for a group ring $K[G]$ to be a domain, this is not the case for strongly $G$-graded rings in general.
 Indeed, consider for instance the real quaternion algebra $\mathbb{H}$ which is a division ring, and which is strongly graded by the finite group $\Z/2\Z \times \Z/2\Z$.